The default WordPress search is limited because it doesn’t give you results based on the title or content of the post, but by date.

 Options in WP-Admin - General options

-Options in WP-Admin - Output options
+Options in WP-Admin - Heatmap options

-Options in WP-Admin - Custom Styles
+Options in WP-Admin - Custom styles

 In order to display the most popular searches, you will need to add